SumedhZodape/web_dev_projects/big_web_dev_projects/CRUD_Movie-main/README.md

 <strong>Website Link : User : </strong>
 <br>
 <br>
 <p>This is crud movie applicatio.
 HTML, css and java script this technology I used here.
 Here Admin can create movie, Update movie, Delete movie and view movie, Also I used pagination.
-Admin added movie in local storage.</p>
+Admin will added data in local storage.</p>
 <p>User can see all the movie and Some Information also he /she can give rating.</p>

 <h3>Crud movie Admin View</h3>